tonyodonohoe/designreference/CONTRIBUTING.md

 Contributing to Design Reference
 Thank you for your interest in improving Design Reference!
-We welcome contributions that help make this knowledge base more valuable for the product design community.
+We welcome contributions that help make this knowledge base more valuable for the product design community .

 How to Contribute